Sunlight Real Estate Investment Trust (Sunlight REIT) Interim Results For The Six Months Ended 31 December 2023

-(MENAFN- Media OutReach Newswire) mo-p1 mo-grey" lang="en"> HONG KONG SAR - Media OutReach Newswire - 27 February 2024 - Henderson Sunlight Asset Management Limited (the " Manager ") announces the interim results of Sunlight REIT for the six months ended 31 December 2023 (the " Reporting Period ").
+(MENAFN- Media OutReach Newswire) HONG KONG SAR - Media OutReach Newswire - 27 February 2024 - Henderson Sunlight Asset Management Limited (the " Manager ") announces the interim results of Sunlight REIT for the six months ended 31 December 2023 (the " Reporting Period ").

 Sunlight REIT recorded a 7.9% year-on-year increase in revenue to HK$419.2 million for the Reporting Period, mainly attributable to a full six-month contribution from West 9 Zone Kids.
 Net property income grew 5.1% to HK$323.2 million, implying a cost-to-income ratio of 22.9%.